lamhq/tech-notes/pages/devops/aws/2-compute/3-serverless/2-aws-lambda/1-overview.md

 AWS Lambda Powertools helps you optimize your Lambda functions and use best practices.

-AWS Lambda Powertools is a suite of utilities for AWS Lambda functions that is designed to make it easier to adopt best practices such as tracing, structured logging, custom metrics, idempotency, batching, and more.
+It's a suite of utilities for AWS Lambda functions that is designed to make it easier to adopt best practices such as tracing, structured logging, custom metrics, idempotency, batching, and more.

 ## Reuse execution environment

 An optimization technique is to move certain initialization tasks in your code so they are outside the handler.
 These tasks can then be reused across invocations (which is also known as execution environment reuse).

-> To do this, initialize SDK clients and database connections outside of the function handler, and cache static assets locally in the /tmp directory.
+> To do this, initialize SDK clients and database connections outside of the function handler, and cache static assets locally in the `/tmp` directory.
 Subsequent invocations that are processed by the same instance of your function can reuse these resources.
 This reuse saves cost by reducing function run time.

 To avoid potential data leaks across invocations, don’t use the execution environment to store user data, events, or other information with security implications.